CentreForDigitalHumanities/DHScrapers/iis/README.md

 This is a scraper for the funerary inscriptions (subset) of IIS data.
 It makes the second part of a two-part scraping process automatic.

+## Requirements

+Note that the IIS module has its own `requirements.txt`.
+This imports the main requirements file, and adds a single dependency:
+'lxml'.
+This package is notorious for not installing on Windows machines.
+If you want to use the IIS scraper, please don't have a Windows machine, and go: `pip install -r iis/requirements.txt`.

 ## Manual part

 As you can see, there is a .xml file that should be fed into the scraper.